KatherLab/STAMP/README.md

 [![PWC](https://img.shields.io/endpoint.svg?url=https://paperswithcode.com/badge/from-whole-slide-image-to-biomarker/classification-on-tcga)](https://paperswithcode.com/sota/classification-on-tcga?p=from-whole-slide-image-to-biomarker)

 > [!Important]
+> STAMP v1.1.0 now uses PyTorchs FlashAttentionV2 implementation, which significantly improves memory efficiency when training, allowing you to use larger batch sizes and more tiles per patient. **Important:** The drawback is that you *cannot* deploy a saved model from STAMP version <= 1.0.3 with this or later versions.
+It is therefore recommended to only update to the latest version of STAMP when starting new experiments.
+Additionally, the optimizer has been updated from Adam to AdamW.

+> [!Important]
 > STAMP v1.0.3 now has built-in support for the [UNI Feature extractor](https://www.nature.com/articles/s41591-024-02857-3).
 Using it will require a Hugging Face account with granted access to the UNI model.
 For details on fair use, licensing and accessing the UNI model weights, refer to the [UNI GitHub repository](https://www.github.com/mahmoodlab/UNI.git).
 Note that the installation instructions within the [STAMP protocol paper](https://arxiv.org/abs/2312.10944v1) refer to v1.0.1 of the software, and that v1.0.3 has updated installation steps, see below.
 The README file will always contain the most up-to-date installation instructions.